 Although wolves do not need "wilderness" (i.e. non-managed, roadless areas), they do need large areas of contiguous forest in which to range.
 They also need stable populations of their preferred prey.
 Wolf habitat is enhanced by timber cutting, wildlife habitat management and other practices that create more diverse and productive forests.
-Generally, a pack of wolves will roam an area of at least 100 square miles.
+On average, a pack of wolves will roam an area of approximately 45 square miles.

 Breeding (between the alpha male and female only) generally occurs in February, with six to ten (average seven) pups born in April in a den prepared by the alpha female.
 While the pups are still nursing, the alpha female remains with them and is fed by the rest of the pack.
 After the pups are weaned, the alpha female will again join the pack in hunting and all members of the pack aid in providing the pups with nourishment through regurgitation of meat.
 When the pups are old enough, they are moved out of the den and often to a nursery area, called a "rendezvous site", where they remain while the adult members of the pack go out to hunt.
 This area is often located in rank vegetation near water, such as a beaver flooding that has since become a wild grass meadow.
 Although they are still tended by the adults, who bring them meat, this is where the young learn hunting skills by practicing with shrews, mice and other small animals.